 - Think about your audience, the device they are using and why – then make modifications to your mobile layout appropriately.
 For example, users on mobiles are more likely to be looking for your contact information to call you from the device, so make sure your contact details are readily accessible when viewed from mobile.

 Social share buttons might seem like a nice little cherry on the cake, but in fact these little gems are an important secret for SEO success.
 Although not considered a direct ranking factor for Google, social share buttons have important implications for how your site ranks in the SERP.

 When someone uses a share button to recommend content from your site, it creates a flow-on effect that Google begins to notice.
-Traffic to your site from other sites is boosted, which helps give Google a clue about the relevance of your content.
+Traffic to your site from other sites is boosted, which helps give Google a clue about the relevance and quality of your content.
 Also, social sharing buttons create backlinks to your site, and encourage others to notice and link to your content, both of which are important for your ranking (more on this next time).

 Do you have social sharing buttons on your website?

 - It’s time to let the world know about your amazing content!
 On each of your posts, ensure you have social sharing buttons activated, and the relevant accounts authenticated.

 - Although you might be inclined to place a share button at the top of a post, most people will only share content after they have read it, so including a share button at the bottom of the page will encourage them to link to your content straight away.

 - Keep sharing buttons in close proximity to the content being shared, to avoid confusion.